How to make BuzzFeed-style Quizzes

 2. Visual Cues and Images

 On the importance of visuals, Burton in another interview revealed that “since nostalgia is woven into BuzzFeed’s fabric, tying in strong visuals is a must.”
 As is evident, it can be seen in one of their first successful quizzes of 2013, “Which FRIENDS character are you”.
-They used the actual color palette and typeface that was used on the show.
+They used the actual color palette and typeface used on the show.

 Now, if these images are replaced with just text.
 Would it be as interactive as it is right now?
 As a final word on the usage of images: choose them carefully.
 They should communicate your thought clearly and words and images used must complement each other.